If you don’t know much about watches, you might be wondering what a watch crown is?

 - start/stop the stopwatch timer

-Fundamentally, the crown is designed to give access to the inner workings of the watch movement to allow for this variety of functions.
+Fundamentally, watch crowns are designed to give access to the inner workings of the watch movement to allow for this variety of functions.

 Types Of Watch Crowns